deepakajaylinux/testpage/docs/source/project.rst

 .. code-block:: bash

-		 dapperstrano proj init
+		 ptdeploy proj init

 .. code-block:: bash

- kevells@corp:/# dapperstrano proj init
+ kevell@corp:/# ptdeploy proj init
  Do you want to Modify Project Settings To initialise Project?
 (Y/N) Y
- Do you want to initialize this as a dapperstrano project?
+ Do you want to initialize this as a ptdeploy project?
 (Y/N) Y
  ******************************